open-sauced/app/README.md

 ## 🍕 Community

 Got Questions?
 Join the conversation in our [Discord](https://discord.gg/U2peSNf23P).
-Find Open Sauced videos and release overviews on our [YouTube Channel](https://www.youtube.com/channel/UCklWxKrTti61ZCROE1e5-MQ).
+Find Open Sauced videos and release overviews on our [YouTube Channel](https://www.youtube.com/channel/UCklWxKrTti61ZCROE1e5-MQ), and check out the resources on our [Dev.to org](https://dev.to/opensauced).